Gender Dynamics of Ocean Risk and Resilience in SIDS and coastal LDCs

-Project Lead: Stockholm Resilience Centre
+Project Lead: Stockholm Resilience Centre (SRC)

-Financial Support: Government of Canada
+Financial Support: The Government of Canada and the UK’s Blue Planet Fund

 Summary